Vasar007/RoboticsSystem/CODESTYLE.md

 - NO `using namespace std;` Your pull request ***will*** be denied if that is included
 - Namespaces must be camelCase
-- Notice a space between declaration namespace and code
+- Spaces framing namespace (at the begin and at the end) are optional
 - **[OPTIONAL]** You can use tabulation for content only in nested namespaces
 - Nested namespaces: